Chart Color Schemes

 Craigburn Farm demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Craigburn Farm's educational attainment is notably higher than broader benchmarks.
+Craigburn Farm's educational attainment exceeds broader standards.
 Among residents aged 15+, 38.9% have university qualifications, compared to 25.7% in South Australia (SA) and 28.1% in the SA4 region.
 Bachelor degrees are most prevalent at 24.6%, followed by postgraduate qualifications at 10.0% and graduate diplomas at 4.3%.
-Vocational credentials are also common, with 29.3% of residents aged 15+ holding them - advanced diplomas at 13.1% and certificates at 16.2%.
+Vocational credentials are also prominent, with 29.3% of residents aged 15+ holding them – advanced diplomas at 13.1% and certificates at 16.2%.

-Educational participation is high in Craigburn Farm, with 31.0% of residents currently enrolled in formal education.
+Educational participation is high, with 31.0% currently enrolled in formal education.
 This includes 11.1% in primary education, 8.9% in secondary education, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education